 Instructions

-• Rinse and scrub potatoes to remove any visible dirt and then peel using a vegetable peeler.
-Cut them into roughly 1-inch chunks.
+• Rinse and scrub the potatoes to remove any visible dirt, then peel and cut them into roughly 1-inch chunks.

-• Add the potatoes to a large Dutch oven or pot and then cover the potatoes with at least 1-inch of water.
-Sprinkle in a pinch or two of salt and bring the water to a boil.
-Once boiling, reduce the heat to low and keep a rapid simmer for 10 minutes, or until the potatoes are fork tender.
+• Add the potatoes to a large Dutch oven or pot and cover with at least 1 inch of water.
+Sprinkle in a pinch or two of salt and bring the water to a boil over high heat.
+Once boiling, reduce the heat to medium-low and maintain a rapid simmer for 10 minutes, or until the potatoes are fork-tender.

-• Once cooked, drain the potatoes in a colander in the sink and then add them back to the pot along with the milk, butter, Parmesan cheese, ¾-1 teaspoon of salt, to taste, ¼ teaspoon of black pepper, and ¼ teaspoon of garlic powder.
-Using a potato masher, mash all of this together until it’s smooth and creamy with very little chunks remaining.
-Set this aside until you’re ready to use it.
+• Drain the potatoes in a colander in the sink, then return them to the pot.
+Add the milk, butter, Parmesan cheese, 1 teaspoon salt, 1⁄4 teaspoon black pepper, and roasted garlic.
+Using a potato masher, mash everything together until smooth and creamy with very few chunks remaining.
+Set aside until ready to use.

-• Pour in the beef broth, reduce the heat to low, and let the mixture simmer for about 10 minutes or until it has thickened up and is no longer runny.
+• Stir in the beef broth, reduce the heat to low, and let the mixture simmer for about 8-10 minutes, or until it has thickened and is no longer runny.
+Stir in the mixed vegetables and continue cooking for 2-3 minutes.

-• Spray a 7 x 10-inch baking dish with non-stick cooking spray and then add in the ground meat filling, spreading it out to cover the bottom of the dish.
-Then place dollops of the mashed potatoes on top, evenly spaced.
-Use a spatula to spread this out to completely cover the ground meat layer.
-Use the side of the spatula to make little peaks in the potatoes if you’d like some of the edges to crisp up in the oven.
+• Spray a 7 x 11-inch baking dish with nonstick cooking spray.
+Add the ground meat filling, spreading it out to cover the bottom of the dish.
+Place evenly spaced dollops of the mashed potatoes on top.
+Use a spatula to spread the potatoes out to completely cover the ground meat layer.
+Use the side of the spatula to create little peaks in the potatoes.

 Last step!
 If you make this, please leave a review letting us know how it was!